Anomandarist/Shadowrun-UK/AdventureLog/LendingAHand.md

 - Corp Johnson
 	- Male elf
 	- Nutcase
-	- Seems inexperienced- could be an act
+	- Seems inexperienced - could be an act
 	- Wants us to steal something from a ‘rival company’- Leopold Research Institute
 	- Another company (Lynx Cybernetics) wants them to steal something, his company (Phoenix Filming) wants to film it to make a trid

 - Wants to film us doing it…
-- Is prepared to offer £20K each for the job and £5k each extra for good footage
+- Is prepared to offer £20k each for the job and £5k each extra for good footage

 - Rejected the job
 - Started looking for alternatives

 ### 03/06/2076 (Wednesday)

-- Johnson is still looking- has spoken to Holly Kendrick
+- Johnson is still looking - has spoken to Holly Kendrick
 - Jack agrees to meet with him on the matrix
 - He’s not happy
 - Doesn’t offer any more money and leaves in a huff